ferdy/.emacs.d/README.md

 the necessary tools automatically, provided the user has `sudo` privileges.
 The script must be run *before* starting Emacs for the first time;

-- This configuration requires an Emacs version built from development sources.
+- this configuration requires an Emacs version built from development sources.
 It does not work with older versions.

 ##Setup